YoussefFathy88/Cooler-System-and-Locker-System-based-on-ATMEGA32/README.md

 wrong password and a buzzer will be on for 3 second then off  re-enter password again.

-  7.To open the locker, enter 4 digit password (lcd display * each time you enter a digit for password, then display locker opened if right password and Try again if wrong password and a buzzer will be on for 3 second then off  re-enter password again.
+7. To open the locker, enter 4 digit password (lcd display * each time you enter a digit for password, then display locker opened if right password and Try again if wrong password and a buzzer will be on for 3 second then off  re-enter password again.

 Locker System Demo
 Link to drive with the video